-Fish oil capsules loaded with these heart healthy “good fats” are flying off the shelves of healthfood stores and are prominently featured on supplement displays in many doctors’ offices.
+Omega-3 fats are certainly the darling of conventional and alternative medicine alike.
+Fish oil loaded with heart-healthy “good fats” are flying off the shelves of healthfood stores and are prominently featured on supplement displays in many doctors’ offices.

-You can even buy fish oil at Wal-Mart!
+You can even buy fish oil capsules at Wal-Mart!

-WebMD concurs, stating that studies have shown that omega-3 fats can:
+Conventional sources like WebMD concur, stating that studies have shown that omega-3 fats can: (2, 3)

 - Lower blood pressure